-Haimes v Watson [1981] Court of Appeal
+Haimes v Watson [1981]

-Mr Haimes was riding his horse along the near side of a country road when the defendant began to overtake.
+Mr Haimes was riding his horse along the near side of a country road when the defendant, Alan Watson, began to overtake.
 The horse moved into the path of the car and there was an accident.
-It was accepted that riders cannot be completely sure how a horse will behave and drivers must be aware of this unpredictability.
-There is no absolute duty on the rider of a horse, riding properly on the highway, to prevent it going out of control.
+It was accepted that riders cannot be completely sure how a horse will behave and drivers must be aware of this unpredictability and take all due precautions in terms of clearance.
+There is no absolute duty on the rider of a horse, riding properly on the highway, to prevent it going out of control (which, anyway, would be an impossible duty to fulfil).

-Hole v Ross Skinner [2003] Court of Appeal
+Hole v Ross Skinner [2003]

 A driver, 28 year old Brian Hole, was badly injured when he collided with loose horses on the highway.
 The horses were on Harry Ross-Skinner's land but were dealt with by Mr Ross-Skinner's wife and her livery business partner.
 Mr Ross-Skinner had no input into the business.
-The claim was under s.2(2) Animals Act and in negligence.
+The claim was under s2(2) Animals Act and in negligence.
 Strict liability under the Animals Act was conceded, in the light of Mirvahedy v Henley - the animals were behaving normally for their species in abnormal circumstances, i.e. bolting when frightened.
 The claim in negligence failed on the facts.